 Australia has amongst the highest rates of skin cancer in the world.
-In 2011 over 2000 Australians died from skin cancer11.
+In 2015 2162 Australians died from skin cancer11.
 The good news is that most skin cancer can be prevented.

 Cancer Council ACT recommends five simple steps to protect skin (and eyes) against sun damage when the UV levels reach 3 and above (see Daily SunSmart UV Alert).